ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-building-companies-around-infinite-values.markdown

 I'd never heard of Simon Sinek before.
 The video is an abbreviation of a longer talk he had given about cultrual change, and the [Law of Diffusion of Innovation](https://en.wikipedia.org/wiki/Diffusion_of_innovations).
 He talks about how you use that law to target your efforts to Innovators and Early Adopters, which leads to transformation efforts crossing the tipping point where the majority will follow.
-Its a **great** video and I strongly recommend you watch it.
+It’s a **great** video and I strongly recommend you watch it.

-Anyway, I watched the video I was sent and YouTube did it's job of presenting me with a list of other videos featuring Simon Sinek.
+Anyway, I watched the video I was sent, and YouTube did it's job of presenting me with a list of other videos featuring Simon Sinek.
-I liked the way he presented and I wanted to hear what else he had to say.
+I liked the way he presented, and I wanted to hear what else he had to say.
 The next video I watched was called [Be an Infinite Player](https://www.youtube.com/watch?v=KbYzF6Zy5tY).
 The videos full title claims it to be "one of the best speeches ever".
-That's not an usually 'clickbaity' title for YouTube so I wasn't put off and thought I'd give it a watch too.
+That's not an unusually 'clickbaity' title for YouTube so I wasn't put off and thought I'd give it a watch too.

 Well, Holy Shit!

 While I have not seen nearly enough speeches to agree its one of the best ever, I did think it was very powerful.
-The idea of the Infinte Game was amazing.
+The idea of the Infinite Game was amazing.
 It's not the first time I had thought such thoughts.
-I am not formally educated in business, I did Computer Science at University.
+I am not formally educated in business; I did Computer Science at University.
 But I have worked with lots of companies while consulting and I had felt these feelings before, noticed these problems, but I never had the coherrent language to describe them.
 This video made an impact on me by giving a way to describe what I felt for the first time.